 It’s pretty impressive when you break one of Gordie Howe’s records.
 Steve Yzerman did so and now holds the Red Wings franchise record for most assists in a career, with 1,063 helpers.
 Yzerman broke Howe’s record during the 2003-04 season, his 21st with the Red Wings.

-While longevity records may not stand the test of test—Jaromir Jagr proving so in Florida—Yzerman’s record for assists in a career may stand for quite some time.
-In his career, Pavel Datsyuk has yet to surpass 1,000 points—Yzerman currently has 157 more assists than Datsyuk has points.
+While longevity records may not stand the test of time, Yzerman’s record for assists in a career may stand for quite some time.

 6. Most Career Shutouts: Terry Sawchuk (85)